tombotXL/tomordonez.github.io-src/content/linkedin-xray-search-googler.md

 ## Show results from the News section

-Keep in mind that many options are case sensitive.
+Many options are case sensitive.
 If you want to get results from the news section use this:

     $ -N